Rosa Gallery Watercolor Review and Lightfast Test for 21, 28 Metal Tin Set, Individual Full Pans, 10ml Tubes, Full Range Color Chart.

 Purchase availability: Limited outside of Ukraine.
 This brand has not yet been picked up by many major art stores, like Blick or Jacksons, making the availability limited to many parts of the world.
 There are 3rd party/independent resellers who often stock these paints on Etsy/Amazon USA, but the availability fluctuates.
 Here are some Amazon USA listings that were active as of October 2021:

 The company claims that their paints are made from pigment and gum arabic.
-The package implies that the binder portion of the paints is 100% gum arabic, though I am not totally convinced there is not also some level of chemical anti-microbial to keep them from getting moldy, as well as the small possibility of ox gall for flow.
+The package implies that the binder portion of the paints is 100% gum arabic, though I am not totally convinced there is not also some level of honey and chemical anti-microbial to keep them from getting moldy, as well as the small possibility of ox gall for flow.
 I'd like to believe that they do not contain additives, I've just never seen another brand behave quite the same way.
 Some of the unique salt reactions and flow characteristics of these paints is definitely due to their finely ground pigments.

 There were several colors that disperse wildly when they hit wet paper.
 This type of dramatic flow is often only seen in paints like Qor that use Aquazol a vegan flow additive, or paints that use ox-gall an animal based cholesterol flow additive in brands like Winsor & Newton or Schmincke.
 With that said, I do believe there is a possibility these do NOT have any additives and that this flow is due to their uniquely tiny pigment particle size having an easy time floating across water.